ERP software designed for the rental business

 Many businesses rely on a broad focused ERPs that are designed to support the processes common to most businesses.
 Solutions like SAP, Oracle and Infor are designed to support common processes for average businesses.
 However, if you are a specialty business, like a rental business, you might be better served with a company that specializes in supporting unique rental processes.

-So let’s start with some of the broad reasons why the rental industry struggles with generic ERP software:
+So let’s start with some of the broad reasons why the equipment rental industry struggles with generic ERP software:

 Rental is not a vertical for the ERP software industry

-The rental industry is huge, it cuts across many disciplines and business strategies.
+The equipment rental industry is huge, it cuts across many disciplines and business strategies.
 The big ERP players like Oracle, SAP, JD Edwards, Infor and IFS think in huge vertical industry blocks.
 If you approach them as a rental business the chances are you are as likely to find yourself talking to someone in their banking division because leasing is as close as they can get to the concept of rental.
 The chances are you’ll end up explaining the difference between a lease (which is a purely financial transaction) and a rental (which is very definitely not!).

-This vertical market approach makes it very difficult for the big ERP players like SAP, Oracle and JD Edwards to truly appreciate the requirements of the rental industry.
+This vertical market approach makes it very difficult for the big ERP players like SAP, Oracle and JD Edwards to truly appreciate the requirements of the equipment rental industry.
 Rental goes across so many of their verticals that no-one within the ERP software company actually fully grasps it as a market on its own.
-For those that have crossed the threshold and are starting to look at the rental space, they are targeting equipment dealers (ie: the people who may already use their software for manufacturing or sales) as a potential segue into the rental industry.
+For those that have crossed the threshold and are starting to look at the rental space, they are targeting equipment dealers (ie: the people who may already use their software for manufacturing or sales) as a potential segue into the equipment rental industry.
 What they are looking at delivering are bastardized dealer management systems or even bastardized work order systems, not systems designed for rental from the ground up.